-This is one of the finest examples of Romanesque architecture in northern Italy, built between the 9th and 12th centuries.
-Slightly out of the old city's hub but still easily reached by foot, San Zeno (as it's often referred to), dedicated to the city's patron saint, is Verona's most visited church.
+This is one of the finest examples of Romanesque architecture in northern Italy, built between the 9th and 12th centuries over the 4th-century shrine to Verona’s patron saint, St. Zeno (who died 380).
+Slightly northwest of the old city's hub but still easily reached by foot, San Zeno (as it's often referred to) is Verona's most visited church.
 Spend a moment outside to appreciate the fine, sober facade, highlighted by the immense 12th-century rose window, the Ruota della Fortuna (Wheel of Fortune).

 This pales in importance compared to the facade below -- two pillars supported by marble lions and massive doors whose 48 bronze panels were sculpted from the 9th to the 11th centuries and are believed to have been some of the first castings in bronze since Roman antiquity.
 They are among the city's most cherished artistic treasures and are worth the trip here even if the church is closed.
 Not as sophisticated as those that would adorn the Baptistery doors of Florence's Duomo in the centuries to come, these are like a naive illustration from a children's book and were meant to educate the illiterate masses with scenes from the Old and New Testaments and the life of San Zeno.
 They are complemented by the stone bas-reliefs found on either side of the doors, the 12th-century work of Niccolo, who was also responsible for the Duomo's portal.
 The 14th-century tower on the left belonged to the former abbey, while the free-standing slender campanile on the right was begun in 1045.